Birds are cute…until they make their home in your home’s roof.

 Birds sometimes build their nests under roofing tiles, which can dislodge the tiles and allows leaks to happen.
 Let’s not even get into how their droppings can ruin the look of your home.

-Anyway, let’s look at a few ways you can keep pesky birds from nesting under your tile roof.
+Here are a few ways you can keep pesky birds from nesting under your tile roof.

 1. Install Tile Roof Eave Closures